Longest Synthetic Oligosialic Acids

-Synthetic chains of sialic acids are now available in sizes that are four times longer than ever before.
+Synthetic chains of sialic acids are now available in sizes four times longer than before.

 Current vaccines against meningitis and septicemia contain α-oligosialic acids purified from natural sources, which are often heterogeneous in length or contaminated with other antigens—factors that can impair efficacy and cause side effects.

-Synthesis could avoid these problems but has proved quite difficult.
-Until now, the longest synthetic α-oligosialic acids have been tetrasaccharides, whereas α-oligosialic acids need eight or more units to be biologically active.
+Synthesis could avoid these problems, but until now the longest synthetic α-oligosialic acids have been tetrasaccharides, whereas α-oligosialic acids need eight or more units to be biologically active.

-Now, associate research fellow Chung-Yi Wu and president Chi-Huey Wong of Academia Sinica, Taipei, and coworkers have synthesized pure α-oligosialic acids two, four, six, eight, ten, and twelve units long (Angew.
+Now, associate research fellow Chung-Yi Wu and President Chi-Huey Wong of Taiwan’s Academia Sinica and coworkers have synthesized pure α-oligosialic acids two, four, six, eight, 10, and 12 units long (Angew.
 Chem.
 Int.
 Ed., DOI: 10.1002/anie.201101794).
 They succeeded by developing a convergent block synthesis (in which small units are made and joined) with the right protecting group and leaving group to ensure α-only sialylation.
 “The reagent reported in the paper is the first one with this property,” Wong says.
-Academia Sinica postdoc Kuo-Ching Chu has already used one of the new α-oligosialic acids to create a candidate vaccine to treat meningitis and septicemia.
+Academia Sinica postdoc Kuo-Ching Chu has already used one of the new α-oligosialic acids to create a candidate vaccine for meningitis and septicemia.

 Join the conversation